Feb 2018 - Market Forecast - Doc # US43304017

 Worldwide Internet of Things Forecast Update, 2017–2021

-By: Carrie MacGillivrayGroup Vice President, Internet of Things & Mobility, Marcus TorchiaResearch Director, Customer Insights & Analysis, Andrea SivieroResearch Manager, European Industry Solutions, Customer Insights & Analysis, Nigel WallisResearch Vice President, IoT and Industries, Milan KalalProgram Manager, Internet of Things, Central and Eastern Europe, Roberto MembrilaAnalyst, ROC, Latin America, Ashutosh BishtSenior Research Manager, Antonio Liu, Yuta TorisuSenior Market Analyst, Communications, IDC Japan, Stacy CrookResearch Director, Internet of Things
+By: Carrie MacGillivrayGroup Vice President, Internet of Things, 5G & Mobility, Marcus TorchiaResearch Director, Customer Insights & Analysis, Andrea SivieroResearch Manager, European Industry Solutions, Customer Insights & Analysis, Nigel WallisResearch Vice President, IoT and Industries, Milan KalalProgram Manager, European Customer Insights & Analysis Group, Roberto MembrilaAnalyst, ROC, Latin America, Ashutosh BishtSenior Research Manager, Antonio Liu, Yuta TorisuSenior Market Analyst, Communications, IDC Japan, Stacy CrookResearch Director, Internet of Things

 This IDC study provides key considerations for technology suppliers in this evolving and complex market as well as some of the drivers and inhibitors of growth throughout the forecast period.
 This forecast is created from IDC's Worldwide Semiannual Internet of Things Spending Guide.
 This iteration includes data presented in the November 2017 update to the Worldwide Semiannual Internet of Things Spending Guide.
 In the most recent iteration, there were 53 use cases identified and sized across the technology, with up-front and recurring spend considered.